Developers

 SDK-level contract

-If you are building the onramp surface from scratch (no Kit UI), the @stridge/sdk client speaks the gateway onramp API directly via stridge.onramp — browse the catalog, price a quote, open a provider-hosted checkout session, and poll it to a terminal state:
+If you are building the onramp surface from scratch (no Kit UI), the @stridge/sdk client speaks the gateway onramp API directly via stridge.onramp — browse the catalog, price a quote, open a provider-hosted checkout session, and poll it to a terminal state.
+The request/response fields are snake_case, matching the wire contract:

 import { createApiClient, isOnrampTerminalState } from "@stridge/sdk"